 Real talk: It's pretty simple to design a fish that paddles well and catches waves easily.
 It's a whole other thing to make a fish that paddles well, catches waves easily and turns and performs well.
 The Keeper is very much the latter of the two, and I'm damn proud of it.

 I'll be honest here - it took me a pretty long time (too long, really) to add a twin fish to the model lineup.
 I had done plenty one-offs via custom orders, but had no official model - and I'll level with you and tell you why: before I started building boards, I never surfed a fish that I really loved.
-Most of them had great paddle-ability and wave catch-ability, but I always felt like I couldn't utilize all that ease of wave catching one I was on a wave.
+Most of them had great paddle-ability and wave catch-ability, but I always felt like I couldn't utilize all that ease of wave catching once up on-wave.
 I always felt like the fishes I surfed were either way too loose and would slide out anytime I wanted to push on the tail and therefore couldn't generate speed or functionally turn well; or they were too stiff and tracky and - while fast - didn't feel positive and were too sticky to turn, particularly in dynamic, fast, sectiony beach break.
 Now of course I'm not saying that there isn't a single other fish than the Keeper that surfs well...but the variety that I had surfed just didn't check all the boxes.
 I suppose that put a sort of "bad taste" in my mouth towards fishes and twins alike, which hindered my mental space to create one that I WOULD like.
 So, admittedly, I took waaay too long to design the Keeper - and that became apparent the moment I hit the water with the final prototype that is now the Keeper.

 The Keeper is my modernized take on a retro fish, with some sleek modifications for added functionality while maintaining the classic fish feel, style and ease.
 Forward widepoint, but not too far forward; just enough to create the fishy outline, but keeping the widepoint closer to your body for quite a bit more maintained curve in the outline for increased positive responsiveness through turns and tighter arcs.
 The rocker is retro fish based, but is moderate and has a continous curve influence to further increase the responsiveness and predictability through turns.